 To shed some light on ‘what a career in social media looks like’, we are catching up with a range of Social Media Professionals to showcase some career journeys and paths into the industry.

-This series is inspired by the upcoming Social Media Week Bristol; which is designed to upskill, inform, explore ideas and opportunities and further the conversation on key issues in media, marketing and technology.
+This series is inspired by Social Media Week Bristol; which is designed to upskill, inform, explore ideas and opportunities and further the conversation on key issues in media, marketing and technology.

 Here our chat with Ben Jackson, Content, Social Media and Campaigns Strategist to find out about his career in social media so far.

 Ben Jackson: 10 years ago I decided to switch careers.
 Before working in social media and digital I worked in sponsorship and brand licensing.
 When I knew I wanted to change direction, I spent some time auditing my skills and thinking of how I could use them to do something new.
 I knew I had a decent track record in account management so this was an obvious way to transition.

 At the age of thirty, I reached out to a digital agency I’d worked with previously and asked if they would be up for giving me go.
 After a short trial period, I went on to work with them as a senior account manager and account director.
 The role was very hands-on, so over eighteen months, I picked up lots of important skills.
 From there I went on to my first role as a practitioner which was at Cancer Research UK working on the social media campaign for Stand Up To Cancer.

 Ben Jackson: As a freelancer, my work is really diverse which I love.
 While I still work on social media strategy, I also work on a lot of broader content projects.
 During a typical week, I might run some training for one client, while helping another create more agile content workflows.
 I work for agencies and with clients directly, so I get an interesting mix of work environments.
 Being freelance, I also make sure I give myself time to go mountain biking and to climb regularly.